mistapee/dups1-doubleupfightpad/README.md

 hit save, hit restart, then your key combo for web config is start-x-y from this point on. if you do edit the pcb keep this in mind that gp01,10 and 11 is that combo

-PCB files? my files are a mess and may get sorted, and schools using chromebooks and online services makes things interesting.
-Kicad's Gerber viewer can send to PCB editor - a common edit would likely be the silkscreen - Kicad will let you import a dxf in the PCB editor but if that's already a bit confusing use EasyEda online, import your image and set it to top or bottom silkscreen layer as required. ... it's 15 switches with a via near the zero for the extra up. thanks to projects like GP2040-CE these things are all possible with barely any effort.
+While we haven't yet put up the parts of the PCB files for you to maake specific edits, Kicad's Gerber viewer can send to PCB editor - a common edit would likely be the silkscreen - Kicad will let you import a dxf in the PCB editor but if that's already a bit confusing use EasyEda online, import your image and set it to top or bottom silkscreen layer as required. ... it's 15 switches with a via near the zero for the extra up. thanks to projects like GP2040-CE these things are all possible with barely any effort.

 i did however put quite a lot of time testing layouts as most other designs i found online made my wrists or fingers sore quite quickly and i am getting old, or possibly a worse crime, would spend good money on doing the job right then 3D print some tat to put on their lovely work. i tested low profile keys. and over did it with some LED versions. a lot of decisions made. at the very least there should be a plastic plate that sits on top of the PCB. we didn't even finish the handful of these in use, soldering them up to test they've stayed like this and no one cares as they function well for the purpose. i would like to figure out how to cut the stalk sleeve inside the cap as currently there's approx 5mm above the stalk, if the stalk reached the top of the sleeve the cap itself would sit that bit lower. the single pcb is perfectly solid enough.